Skip to content

 Being too dependent on expert information

-Some people rely too much on the experts when in fact not all of them are truly experts.
-Try widening the search and sources.
+Some people rely too much on experts who are not actually experts.
+Widening the search and the sources helps.

 A school head facing a difficult decision may defer to an “expert” without questioning the expertise.
 The consultant brought in to advise on curriculum may not know the school’s context.
 The textbook supplier’s recommendation serves her own sales targets, not the school’s needs.
 The “education expert” speaking at a conference may have left the classroom decades ago.